 Businesses big and small are feeling the financial impact of COVID-19 and government orders that required them to cease or severely curtail their business operations.
-Some business owners may be asking “what about all those insurance policies I’ve been paying premiums on for years?
+Some business owners may be asking “what about all those trade car insurance policies I’ve been paying premiums on for years?
 Shouldn’t they cover some of this?”
 The answer is: it all depends.

-Financial losses related to COVID-19, including lost profits, damage to inventory, and damage to premises, may fall under one or more insurance policies.
+Amicus Law Firm – Estate Planning Law Firm in Logan, UT mentions that financial losses related to COVID-19, including lost profits, damage to inventory, and damage to premises, may fall under one or more insurance policies.
 “Business Interruption” insurance, which can be a standalone policy or a coverage under a business’s general business protection policy, is marketed as a way for businesses to protect themselves from business losses related to unforeseen occurrences.
 While on the surface this coverage seems tailormade for the current situation, there are open questions about whether the coverage will apply.
 Initial chatter had been that coverage was excluded, causing many business owners to never explore the issue further.
 However, in reality the question still remains about whether there is insurance coverage for COVID-19 related losses and businesses should not give up too quickly on this possibility.
 Businesses should review all insurance policies thoroughly, or have them reviewed by an attorney, and should provide notice to their insurance carriers of their losses and request payment where it appears there may be coverage.

 BUSINESS INTERRUPTION INSURANCE

 Many businesses have some form of business interruption insurance coverage, meant to cover losses suffered by a business due to certain triggering events beyond a business’ control.
 Two common triggers of business interruption coverage applicable to COVID-19 are (1) physical damage, and (2) act of civil authority (government).